Log File protocol configuration options

 Message ID Pattern Type a regular expression (regex) that identifies a common value at the start of each line in a multiline event message.

 Folder Separator The character that is used to separate folders for your operating system.
-Most configurations can use the default value in Folder Separator field.
+Most configurations can use the default value in the Folder Separator field.
 This field is intended for operating systems that use a different character to define separate folders.
 For example, periods that separate folders on mainframe systems.

 Configure QRadar to use FTPS for the Log File protocol

-To configure FTPS for the Log File protocol, you must place server SSL certificates on all QRadar® Event Collectors that connect to your FTP server.
+To configure FTPS for the Log File protocol, you must place server SSL certificates on all QRadar Event Collectors that connect to your FTP server.
 If your SSL certificate is not RSA 2048, create a new SSL certificate.

 The following command provides an example of creating a certificate on a LINUX system by using Open SSL: